dacurry-tns/deploying-apereo-cas/pages/building/server/ldap/resolution-release/configure-attribute-resolution.md

 As above, the first six properties should be self-explanatory.
 The list of attributes to be released is similar to, but not the same as, the list for Active Directory, above.

 One difference is that the two directories use different attributes for the same information.
 Luminis LDAP stores the username in the `uid` attribute and the student/employee ID number in the `cn` attribute.
 Active Directory on the other hand, stores the username in the `cn` attribute, and stores the student/employee ID number in a custom attribute called `tnsIDNumber`.
-To make things match up (the reason for this will become apparent below), the Active Directory configuration above switches things around to match Luminis LDAP by mapping `cn` to `uid` and `tnsIDNumber` as `cn`.
+To make things match up so the same data is in the same attribute from both directories (the reason for this will become apparent below), the Active Directory configuration above switches things around to match Luminis LDAP by mapping `cn` to `uid` and `tnsIDNumber` as `cn`.

-Another difference is that Active Directory has an attribute called `tnsGoogleAppsRole` (released as `Role`) that Luminis LDAP doesn't have, and Luminis LDAP has an attribute called `udcid` (released as `UDC_IDENTIFIER`) that Active Directory doesn't have.
+Another difference is that Active Directory has an attribute called `tnsGoogleAppsRole` (released as `role`) that Luminis LDAP doesn't have, and Luminis LDAP has an attribute called `udcid` (released as `UDC_IDENTIFIER`) that Active Directory doesn't have.

 ## Configure an attribute merging strategy